verzac/typescript-aws-sam/README.md

 * template.yaml points to /dist instead of /hello-world
 * More dependencies to help automate the build process (tsc, ts-node, concurrently, cpx, mkdirp; all of which are listed under devDependencies)

+# Next steps
+- Reorganise the code here.
+This repository is based on AWS SAM's official hello-world template, which, in my opinion, is shoddily organised.
+AWS SAM supports running multiple languages and packages on one stack, but working with multiple languages on one monolithic stack is a recipe for disaster and headaches, as you can't leverage language-specific features in your project (e.g. npm scripts in this case).
+If you require multiple languages on one stack, consider breaking your stack into multiple stacks, with each stack being a microservice.
+- Use webpack!
+Webpack allows you to _ahem_ add extra build steps without making your package.json scripts messy.
+Webpack also has a bunch of plugins which you can easily integrate to make your TS/Lambda development way nicer.

 # Questions or Issues?
 Chuck them in as an issue!
 I'll try to help, but keep in mind that this is just a hobby project of mine.